-Lower your expenses by getting one of these credit cards with no annual fee
+Lower your expenses by getting one of these credit cards with no annual fee | CNN Underscored

 - No annual fee.

-Sign-up bonus: Now through January 13, earn $200 bonus cash back after you spend $500 on purchases in your first three months after opening the account, plus 5% cash back on grocery story purchases for the first 12 months you have the card, up to $12,000 in combined purchases.
+Welcome bonus: Earn $100 cash back as a statement credit after you spend $2,000 in purchases on your new card in the first six months after opening the account, plus 20% back on Amazon purchases in the first six months of card membership, up to $150 back.

-One thing that could be better: The 1.5% flat earning rate of the Chase Freedom Unlimited falls short of some other no-annual-fee cards, which top out at 2%.
-However, the ability to potentially transfer cash back to points might be worth the tradeoff, especially since Chase Ultimate Rewards is one of the better flexible rewards programs, and the new bonus categories are icing on the cake.
+The card also pairs its bonus categories with an introductory 0% APR on purchases for the first 15 months after you open the account, making it a solid choice if you’re trying to make ends meet.
+But you’ll want to make sure your debt is paid off by the end of the intro period, as the APR jumps to a variable 13.99% to 23.99% afterward.

+You’ll also find a nice welcome bonus with a relatively small minimum spending requirement on the Blue Cash Everyday, and even car rental loss and damage insurance, to top off a fairly complete package.

-Chase Freedom Flex: Best for food delivery
+Chase Freedom Flex: Best for dining

-Why it’s great in one sentence: Along with a trio of permanent bonus categories that includes an impressive 3% cash back on dining and eligible food delivery services, the new no-annual-fee Chase Freedom Flex card earns 5% cash back on up to $1,500 in combined purchases in rotating bonus categories each quarter.
+Why it’s great in one sentence: Along with a trio of permanent bonus categories that includes an impressive 3% cash back on dining and eligible food delivery services, the no-annual-fee Chase Freedom Flex card earns 5% cash back on up to $1,500 in combined purchases in rotating bonus categories each quarter.

-This card is right for: People who want a card that earns bonus cash back in rotating categories.
+This card is right for: People who want a card that earns bonus cash back both for dining and in rotating categories.

 Highlights: